rbms-bsc/DCRMR/_pages/Phys-desc/Note-on-carrier.md

 ## 5.233.3 General rule

 <a name="5.233.3.1">5.233.3.1</a> Record additional information that applies to all exemplars of the manifestation or particular groups of exemplars of an edition or issue as a note on carrier.
 Record information pertaining to individual items as a [Modification of item](/DCRMR/notes-on-items/Modification-of-item/) (see [10.21.2.2](/DCRMR/notes-on-items/Modification-of-item/#10.21.2.2)).

+## 5.233.4 Combined physical descriptions for carriers

+<a name="5.233.4.1">5.233.4.1</a> Make a note to record descriptions that combine information on [Details of base material](/DCRMR/phys-desc/Details-of-base-material/) (see [5.2112.3.1](/DCRMR/phys-desc/Details-of-base-material/#5.211.3.1), [Details of applied material](/DCRMR/phys-desc/Details-of-applied-material/) (see [5.2122.3](/DCRMR/phys-desc/Details-of-applied-material/#5.2122.3.1), or [Details of production method](/DCRMR/phys-desc/Details-of-production-method/) (see [5.2132.3.1](/DCRMR/phys-desc/Details-of-production-method/#5.2132.3.1) if considered important.

+## 5.233.5 Descriptions of containers

+<a name="5.233.5.1">5.233.5.1</a>  Make a note to record descriptions of containers issued with the manifestation if considered important.